JakobDeMoorKULstudent/SCOPE/README.md

 ```
 SCOPE/
 |_ SimBPIC17/                       # The full SimBPIC17 semi-synthetic simulator
+    |_ bpic2017_cleaning.ipnyb      # Cleaning of BPIC17
+    |_ configs.py                   # The configuration parameters of the simulation (e.g., the decision thresholds of the bank, activity duration distributions...)
+    |_ dag_functions.py             # Functions for computing the decision of the bank (based on the historical decision policy), the effect of a 'call', and the resulting outcome.
+    |_ simbpic17_run.py             # Main file to run multiple simulations (for training and evaluation purposes)
+    |_ simulation.py                # Code to run one simulation given parameters
+    |_ tools.py                     # Functions used as tools in the simulation files
 |_ SimBank/                         # The full SimBank simulator
 |_ config/                          # Contains all ranges of each parameter in the hyperparameter search
 |_ data/                            # Data generated for all experiments (from SimBank & SimBPIC17)